MKVarun/FIREMAN/README.md

 # FIREMAN
-A small game similiar to the famous pacman game\n
+A small game similiar to the famous pacman game.
 Run as follows:
 gcc pac.c -lncurses
 # NOTE